“He who controls the spice, controls the universe.” – Frank Herbert, Dune

 The most popular spices in Indian food are cardamom, turmeric, brown cumin, mustard, and red chili powder.
 At least one of these spices are usually found in most Indian dishes.

 Khari Baoli is located close to the Old Delhi Railway Station and is a 10-minute walk from the Chandni Chowk metro.
-The market is closed on Sundays and public holidays.
+The market only closes on Sundays and public holidays.